Kinsey Wilson: National Public Radio

 Wilson joined NPR in October 2008 to head its digital strategy.
 Overseeing the site's web, podcasting, and mobile presences, he reshaped NPR's digital brand and grew its digital audience.
 Among his accomplishments are the creation of NPR One, a customized talk radio station akin to Pandora; distribution deals with Apple and car manufacturers; relationships with the Gates Foundation and Knight Foundation; and the development of digital verticals highlighting specific themes across radio segments.

 In 2012, Wilson was promoted to executive vice president and chief content officer.
 In that role he oversaw NPR's worldwide news gathering, programming and digital operations.

 Wilson's digital expansion caused tension with NPR member stations, which interpreted his moves as undercutting their direct relationship with local listeners.
 He argued that the traditional radio audiences were in decline and that NPR should invest in new digital products, a view that put him in conflict with some public radio constituencies.
 Also, a series of decisions from Kinsey, including the initial launch of NPR One, were seen to have hastened his dismissal.

 Wilson's 2014 departure was widely interpreted as an ouster by the new CEO, Jarl Mohn, the sixth CEO that NPR had within a span of six years, though no particular conflict was cited.
-In an outpour of support, 62 colleagues and NPR personnel contributed to "Infinite Kinsey", a looping stream of 62 thank yous, anecdotes, and admiring testimonials.
+In an outpour of support, 62 colleagues and NPR personnel contributed to "Infinite Kinsey ", a looping stream of 62 thank yous, anecdotes, and admiring testimonials.

 The dismissal of a highly contentious digital executive was the subject of extensive coverage in the media, including a piece in The New York Times.

 The New York Times

-In November 2014, The New York Times announced it hired Wilson to a masthead level position, naming Wilson as innovation and strategy editor under Dean Baquet.
+In November 2014, The New York Times company announced it hired Wilson to a masthead level position, naming Wilson as innovation and strategy editor under Dean Baquet.

 In March 2015, The New York Times announced Wilson's promotion to Executive Vice President of Product and Technology and in so doing added him the company's executive committee and expanded his role to assume leadership of all company-wide digital product and technology operations.